 If the WMO proposes to use Dakota County's and/or Ramsey County's bonding authority, or if the WMO proposes to certify all or any part of an improvement to Dakota and/or Ramsey County for payment, then and in that event all proceedings shall be carried out in accordance with Minn.
 Stat. § 103B.251.

-The Board may order advertising for bids upon receipt of notice from each Member which will be assessed that it has completed its hearing or determined its method of payment, or upon expiration of 270 days after the mailing of the preliminary report to the Members, whichever occurs first.
+The Board may order advertising for bids upon receipt of notice from each payment, or upon expiration of 270 days after the mailing of the preliminary report to the Members, whichever occurs first.